choojs/choo/README.md

 We believe frameworks should be disposable, and components recyclable.
 We don't want a web where walled gardens jealously compete with one another.
-By making the DOM the lowest common denominator, switching from one framework to another becomes frictionless.
-Components should run anywhere that has a DOM, regardless of the framework. `choo` is modest in its design; we don't believe it will be top of the class forever, so we've made it as easy to toss out as it is to pick up.
+By making the DOM the lowest common denominator, switching from one framework to another becomes frictionless. `choo` is modest in its design; we don't believe it will be top of the class forever, so we've made it as easy to toss out as it is to pick up.

 We don't believe that bigger is better.
 Big APIs, large complexities, long files - we see them as omens of impending userland complexity.
 We want everyone